Mouse models of breast cancer metastasis: MMTV-HER2/neu

 The MMTV-LTR can also be used to promote receptor tyrosine-protein kinase ErbB2 to transform the mouse mammary epithelium.
 ErbB2 is an oncogene amplified and overexpressed in around 20% of human breast cancers.
 The mice harbouring this oncogene develop multifocal adenocarcinomas with lung metastases at about 15 weeks after pregnancy.

 To create a more accurate representation of HER2 gene mutations, researchers have fused the mouse gene containing neu and a rat gene containing neu.
 This addresses the issue in terms of modeling the amplification of HER2 in mice development.
 In the non-fused mouse, the mammary gland would revert to a near virgin, but with this addition the mammary gland maintained the developed function.

 Bi-transgenic models

 Mouse models having two transgenes are called bi transgenic.
-To check the cooperation of two oncogenes, Tim Stewert and group made the first bi-transgenic mouse models in 1987, MMTV-Myc and MMTV- Ras mice were crossed with a resulting acceleration in tumorigenesis.
+To check the cooperation of two oncogenes, Timothy A Stewart and group made the first bi-transgenic mouse models in 1987, MMTV-Myc and MMTV- Ras mice were crossed with a resulting acceleration in tumorigenesis.
 Expression of TGFβ in the breast cancer cells of MMTV-ErbB2; MMTV-TGFβ double-transgenic mice can induce higher levels of circulating tumor cells and lung metastasis.
 Ras gene can be combined with rtTA (reverse tetracycline transactivator) to generate bi-transgenic inducible mouse model through tetracycline-controlled transcriptional activation e.g. mice carrying TetO-KrasG12D (TOR) and MMTV-rtTA (MTB), comes with the transgene expressing the reverse tetracycline transactivator (rtTA) in mammary epithelial cells.
+Bi-transgenic models have also been generated by combining an oncogene with the knockout of a tumor suppressor gene.
+Paola Marignani and colleagues crossed Stk11^{fl/fl} mice with an activated ErbB2/Neu-MMTV-Cre (NIC) model, producing LKB1-deficient, ErbB2-driven tumors with reduced latency and altered metabolic pathways.